operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/kubeapps-bitnami-helm-chart-installation.md

 Step 2: Add ‘bitnami' to your repo list:

-Command:

 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```

-you should see the following output:
+You should see the following output.

 ```
 "bitnami" has been added to your repositories
 ```

-Step 3:  Command for Kubeapps Helm Chart installation:
+**Step 3: Execute the following command for Kubeapps Helm Chart installation.**

 ```
 helm install kubeapps --namespace kubeapps --set frontend.service.type=NodePort bitnami/kubeapps
 ```

-output:
+This should produce the below output.

 ```
 NAME: kubeapps